 The record of the Art Lending Service's first five years shows a steady growth in all directions.
 At the beginning 33 galleries and 126 artists cooperated in the program.
 Now about 60 galleries participate and the total number of artists whose work has been represented has more than doubled.
-The number of works of art in the sading Service has also increased.
-During the first season there were usually about works available; during last year, about 400 were available at any given time.
+The number of works of art in the Lending Service has also increased.
+During the first season there were usually about 200 works available; during last year, about 400 were available at any given time.
 The number of borrowers and number of works borrowed has also increased.
-For example, during the first year there were 345 rentals to 175 people and 45 sales (about 13 per tent of the rentals).
-Last year there were 542 rentals to 307 people and 131 sales more......
+For example, during the first year there were 345 rentals to 175 people and 45 sales (about 13 per cent of the rentals).
+Last year there were 542 rentals to 307 people more.....

-(more than 24 per cent).
+and 131 sales (more than 24 per cent).